 One would expect flight time to increase linearly with distance, which is approximately true.
 However, due to prevailing winds, often the outbound and inbound flights from London have different times.

 The distance measurement in this graph is the great circle distance between airports.
-You can graphically see that Westbound flights from London take longer outbound due to headwinds.
+You can graphically see that westbound flights from London take longer outbound due to headwinds.